 Depression & Bipolar Disorder

 Depression and bipolar disorder, also known as mood disorders, are common.
 About one in 10 Americans suffers from a mood disorder.
-Mood disorders can be complex and challenging to treat, especially when complicated by the presence of another mental illness or addiction, commonly referred to as a co-occurring condition.
+Depression treatment and the treatment of mood disorders can be complex and challenging , especially when complicated by the presence of another mental illness or addiction, commonly referred to as a co-occurring condition.
 But leading researchers at Lindner Center of HOPE offer the knowledge, wisdom and experience to treat mood disorders and other co-occurring conditions.

 Lindner Center of HOPE offers a program steeped in compelling research by leading clinicians and researchers.
-Top researchers Paul E. Keck, Jr., MD, Psychiatrist in Chief and Founding President and CEO – Emeritus, and Susan L. McElroy, MD, and their team at Lindner Center of HOPE, have created a landmark program for the successful treatment of depression, bipolar disorder, and other mood disorders.
+Top researchers Paul E. Keck, Jr., MD, Psychiatrist in Chief and Founding President and CEO – Emeritus, and Susan L. McElroy, MD, and their team at Lindner Center of HOPE, have created a landmark program for successful depression treatment and the treatment of bipolar disorder, and other mood disorders.
 Their research, vision and oversight have greatly enhanced how these disorders and co-occurring conditions are diagnosed and treated.
+Finding depression treatment and treatment for bipolar and other mood disorders can be challenging, however, there are some tips for finding the right one for you.

 Discover unprecedented access to clinical expertise.
 The Center leverages the latest advancements and protocols as well as proven techniques for most conditions.
 Adolescents and adults receive unprecedented access to a distinguished team of clinicians at one location.
 Treatment includes an integrated combination of Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Insight Oriented Therapy (IOT), family therapy, and calibrated medication therapy for positive long-term outcomes.
 The state-of-the-art facility also houses two modalities proven to resolve treatment resistant mood disorders: